jmsalcido/jmsalcido/README.md

 ## 👨🏽‍💻 About Me

-I'm a hands-on Principal Engineer with a product mindset, passionate about building things that matter.
-I’ve led engineering efforts at startups, contributed to early-stage architectures, and helped products scale from MVPs to production-ready platforms.
+I’m a hands-on Principal Engineer who likes shipping, not over-architecting.
+I’ve helped early-stage startups go from “we have an idea” to “this is a real platform with customers, infra, and processes.”

+My work usually sits at the intersection of:

+- backend architecture (Django/FastAPI, Python-heavy)
+- infrastructure & automation (AWS, Terraform, S3/SQS/ECS, Temporal, Celery)
+- product thinking and zero-BS problem solving
+- building teams, systems, and things that actually get used

-Outside of tech, I roast coffee, run a specialty café, and help small businesses grow with design and strategy.
-I thrive at the intersection of code, craft, and community.
+Outside tech, I roast coffee, run a café, and help small businesses sharpen their brand and operations.
+I enjoy jumping between code, craft, design, and strategy.

 ---